nushell/nushell.github.io/book/working_with_strings.md

 ### Trimming Strings

 You can trim the sides of a string with the [`str trim`](commands/str_trim.md) command.
 By default, the [`str trim`](commands/str_trim.md) commands trims whitespace from both sides of the string.
-For example
+For example:

 ```sh
 > '       My   string   ' | str trim
 My   string
 ```

-You can specificy on which side the trimming occurs with the `--right` and `--left` options.
+You can specify on which side the trimming occurs with the `--right` and `--left` options.

-To trim a specific character, use `--char <Character>` to specificy the character to trim.
+To trim a specific character, use `--char <Character>` to specify the character to trim.

 Here's an example of all the options in action: